geoffreylitt/wildcard-onward-paper/paper.md

 ```

 Some customization environments like Mac Automator and Zapier forego textual syntax and let the user connect programs and construct automations by dragging and dropping icons representing commands.
 These environments still do not constitute direct manipulation, though: the objects being manipulated are in the domain of programming, not in the domain of the task at hand.

 Imperative programming is a reasonable choice as the model for building customizations.
 Turing-complete programming provides a high ceiling for possible customizations, and a sequence of commands is a natural fit for automations that simulate a series of steps taken by the user.

-Imperative programming is a reasonable choice as the model
-for building customizations.
-Turing-complete programming
-provides a high ceiling for possible customizations, and a
-sequence of commands is a natural fit for automations which
-simulate a series of steps taken by the user.

 There is, however, a serious drawback to this approach.
 MacLean et al [@maclean1990] describe an ideal for user-tailorable systems: a “gentle slope” from using to customizing, where small incremental increases in skill lead to corresponding increments of customization power.
 Requiring users wanting to customize their applications  to learn programming creates an abrupt “cliff,” exacting a significant investment in learning even to implement the simplest customizations.
 Another goal of MacLean et al is to make it “as easy to change the environment as it is to use it”—at least for some subset of changes.
-But in scripting languages, even user-friendly ones like Applescript or Chickenfoot, the experience of customization does not remotely resemble the experience of use, so these systems can’t meet this goal.
+But in scripting languages, the experience of customization does not remotely resemble the experience of use.

 With table-driven customization we aim to provide a gentler slope, by using direct manipulation for software customization.
 The data shown in the table view is the domain data from the original application.
-The user makes changes to the data by selecting areas of interest in the table, e.g. sorting/filtering by clicking the relevant column header, or adding annotation by clicking on the relevant row.
+The user makes changes to the data by selecting areas of interest in the table, e.g. sorting/filtering by clicking the relevant column header, or adding annotations by clicking on the relevant row.
 These interactions are common in GUI applications, and Wildcard therefore meets MacLean et al’s goal: some one-click customizations are as easy as using the original application.
+Formulas introduce some additional complexity, but the pure functional semantics and the intermediate visibility of results make the task still easier than imperative programming.

-One aspect of directness that we have chosen not to maintain in Wildcard is enabling customization in the context of the original user interface, as explored by tools like Scotty [@eagan2011].
-We have found that augmenting the original UI with a distinct, additional representation provides a consistent experience across all applications, and clearly shows the user what structured data is available to work with.
+One aspect of directness that we have chosen not to maintain in Wildcard is enabling customization in closer proximity to the original user interface elements, as explored by tools like Scotty [@eagan2011].
+We have found that augmenting the original UI with a distinct, additional representation provides a more consistent experience across all applications, and clearly shows the user what structured data is available to work with.

 Ainsworth et al provide a helpful taxonomy of the value of multiple representations [@ainsworth1999].
-In their terms, Wildcard plays a complementary role by supporting a different set of tasks from the original application, while displaying shared information.
-Wildcard may also help construct deeper understanding by subtraction.
+In their terms, Wildcard plays a _complementary role_ by supporting a _different set of tasks_ from the original application, while displaying _shared information_.
+Wildcard may also help construct _deeper understanding by subtraction_.
 By stripping away details and only showing the essential data in an interface, Wildcard helps users think of new ways of using that data, outside the specific constraints of the original application.

-It is important to note that there are many specific customizations that can be achieved in systems like Chickenfoot [@bolin2005] that cannot be reproduced in Wildcard.
-We consider this an acceptable tradeoff in exchange for a gentler slope in customization, and we show in [@sec:example] and [@sec:reflections] that our model can still implement many useful customizations in practice.
-Also, there is sometimes a way to reframe an imperative script in terms of our direct manipulation model; for example, a script that iterates through rows in a page adding some additional information can be reproduced using a formula in Wildcard.
+As noted in [@sec:reflections], there are many customizations that can be achieved in scripting languages that cannot be implemented in Wildcard.
+We consider this an acceptable tradeoff in exchange for a gentler slope in customization, and we show in [@sec:example] and [@sec:reflections] that our model can still implement many useful customizations.

 ## Semantic wrappers

-Software customization tools typically fall into one of two categories: ad hoc, or semantic.

 _Ad hoc customization tools_ enable customization without using official extension APIs, enabling a broader range of customizations on top of more applications.
-For example, web browser extensions have demonstrated the utility of customizing websites through manipulating the DOM, without needing explicit extension APIs to be built in.
-However, ad hoc customization comes with a corresponding cost: these tools can typically only operate at a low level of abstraction, e.g. manipulating user interface elements.
-This makes it harder for end users to write scripts, and makes the resulting scripts more brittle.
+For example, web browser extensions have demonstrated the utility of customizing websites through manipulating the DOM, without websites needing to provide explicit extension APIs.
+However, ad hoc customization comes with a cost: these tools typically operate at a low level of abstraction, e.g. manipulating user interface elements, rather than in a meaningful domain model.
+This makes it harder for end users to write scripts, and makes the resulting scripts more brittle as the specifics of a user interface change.

 _Anticipated customization tools_, in contrast, use explicit extension APIs provided by the application developer.
-Examples of this include accessing a backend web API, or writing a customization in Applescript that uses an application-specific API.
-The main benefit is that this allows the extension author to work with meaningful concepts in the application domain—“create a new calendar event” rather than “click the button that says new event.”—which makes customizations easier to build and more robust.
-However, this style limits the range of extensions that can be built to those that the official plugin API supports.
+Examples of this include accessing a backend web API, or writing a customization in Applescript for an application that exposes its domain model to the scripting language.
+The main benefit of this style is that it allows the extension author to work with meaningful concepts in the application domain—“create a new calendar event” rather than “click the button that contains the text 'new event'.”—which makes customizations easier to build and more robust.
+However, the plugin API limits the types of customizations that can be built, and many applications don't have an extension system at all.

-_todo: copy over more content from gdoc_

 With Wildcard, we use a hybrid approach that aims to provide the best of both worlds.
-Programmers implement an API wrapper that is internally implemented as an ad hoc customization, but externally provides a high-level interface to the application, abstracting away the details of the user interface.
+Programmers implement site-specific adapters that are internally implemented ad hoc customizations, but externally provide a high-level interface to the application, abstracting away the details of the user interface.
 These wrappers are added to a shared repository, available to all users of the system.
-When an end user is using a site that already has an adapter, they get a semantic customization experience that avoids low-level details.
+When an end user is using a site that already has an adapter implemented, they benefit from a semantic customization experience that avoids low-level details.

 One way to view this approach is as introducing a new abstraction barrier into third-party extension.
 Typically, a third party customization script combines two responsibilities: 1) mapping the low-level details of a user interface to semantic constructs (e.g., using CSS selectors to find certain page elements), and 2) handling the actual logic of the specific customization.
 Even though the mapping logic is often more generic than the specific customization, the intertwining of these two responsibilities in a single script makes it very difficult to share the mapping logic across scripts.

 With Wildcard we propose a decoupling of these two layers: a repository of shared wrappers maintained by programmers, and a separate repository of specific customizations built on top of these wrappers.
-This general architecture has been successfully demonstrated by projects like Gmail.js, an open source project that creates a convenient API for browser extensions to interface with the Gmail web email client.
+This general architecture has been successfully demonstrated by projects like [Gmail.js](https://github.com/KartikTalwar/gmail.js/), an open source project that creates a convenient API for browser extensions to interface with the Gmail web email client.

-(_todo: mention automated wrapper induction here or somewhere else?_)
+The success of semantic wrappers depends on a key hypothesis: that
+a single wrapper created by a programmer can be used for many different
+purposes by end users.
+Although we've validated that a single generic adapter
+can support many customizations, so far the people making the adapters
+have largely been the same people building customizations on top of them.
+One helpful future addition would be to allow end users to create wrappers themselves, or at least to modify existing ones.
+There are many existing projects exploring end-user web scraping (such as Helena [@chasins2018]) which might prove helpful for this.

+The distribution mechanism for semantic wrappers is also important.
+Currently, the distribution mechanism is simply merging the code for all adapters into the main Wildcard codebase.
+This is the simplest workable solution, but has its downsides: contributing involves a
+fairly high barrier of creating a pull request on Github, and using newly contributed wrappers
+requires installing a new version of the extension.
+In the future we might explore
+other mechanisms, like an online repository that the extension
+pulls from dynamically.
+Security is also a consideration—DOM scraping
+adapters can execute arbitrary Javascript code, which opens up the possibility
+of malicious adapters being contributed.
+Currently we plan to solve this challenge
+with centralized code review, but another approach we are considering is
+using or inventing a more restricted domain-specific language for specifying scraping logic.

 # Related Work {#sec:related-work}

-This paper extends work reported in a workshop paper by Litt and Jackson [@litt2020] which presented an early prototype version of Wildcard.
-We have substantially extended their work in this paper by creating the table adapter abstraction and reimplementing the system around that abstraction, evaluating the system more fully on many more websites, and by characterizing the design of the system in more detail.
+This paper extends work reported in a workshop paper by Litt and Jackson [@litt2020] which presented an earlier version of the Wildcard extension.
+We have substantially extended their work in this paper by creating the table adapter abstarction, reimplementing the internals of Wildcard around that abstraction, evaluating the system on many more websites, and by characterizing the design of the system in much more detail than in their workshop paper.

 Table-driven customization relates to two broad areas of related work.
 Our problem statement is related to software customization tools, and our solution approach is related to spreadsheets and other direct manipulation interfaces.